Impact

 Risk and Exploitability

 The CVSS score is 5.5, indicating a moderate severity.
-The EPSS score is unavailable, so the overall likelihood of exploitation remains uncertain.
+The EPSS score is < 1%, so the likelihood of exploitation remains uncertain.
 The bug is not listed in CISA KEV catalog, suggesting no known public exploits.
 Exploitation would require privileged access to load a driver with a flawed device tree description, which can lead to kernel warnings and possible instability, but does not directly enable remote code execution.
-The likely attack vector is a kernel driver load in a system with improper DT configuration.
+Based on the description, it is inferred that the likely attack vector is a kernel driver load in a system with improper DT configuration.

 OpenCVE Enrichment